Skip to main content

 “The only thing I can remember him saying was, ‘Die, motherfucker, die,’” Carmignani said.
 “And he kept hitting me, and he kept hitting me.”

-Those were some of the moments that Carmignani recalled in San Francisco Superior Court Wednesday while testifying against Garret Doty, the 24-year-old homeless man who allegedly attacked him near his Marina District home April 5.
+Those were some of the moments that Carmignani recalled in San Francisco Superior Court Wednesday while testifying against Garrett Doty, the 24-year-old homeless man who allegedly attacked him near his Marina District home April 5.

 The beating stoked fears about public safety in San Francisco, but the narrative around it was later complicated by allegations that Carmignani instigated the attack with a 10-inch canister of bear spray.